rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 1 row in set (0.001 sec)
 ```

-The `Seconds_Behind_Master` is an interessing values to monitor as he can help you see if there is a replication issue.
+The `Seconds_Behind_Master` is an interesting value to monitor as it can help you see if there is a replication issue.

-### Workshop
+### Workshop secondary server using MariaDB

-For this workshop, you'll need two servers with MariaDB services installed, configured and secured as described in the previous chapters.
+For this workshop, you will need two servers with MariaDB services installed, configured and secured as described in the previous chapters.

-You'll configure replication on the secondary server, then create a new database, insert data into it and check that the data is accessible on the secondary server.
+You will configure replication on the secondary server, then create a new database, insert data into it and check that the data is accessible on the secondary server.

 Our two servers have the following IP addresses: